 14. Ride Slow - Russ

 2017 was surely also the year of rapper Russ.
-With his debut studio album, “There’s Really a Wolf,” debuting halfway through the year, made waves on the top 100 charts.
-The multi-talented rapper has been popular with the young adult crowd for the past few years and has really made his mark on the hip-hop scene in a very short amount of time.
-His latest, Ride Slow, is more slow and somber than we are used to, but is a great post breakup song for you newly single readers.
+With his debut studio album, “There’s Really a Wolf”, debuting halfway through the year and made waves on the top 100 charts.
+The multi-talented rapper has been popular with the young adult crowd for the past few years and has really made his mark on the hip-hop scene, in such a very short amount of time.
+His latest, Ride Slow, is punningly more slow and somber than we are used to; but is a great post-breakup song for you newly single readers.
 Russ never does the same thing twice!
 He stays mixing it up.

 15. All the Stars - Kendrick Lamar & SZA

 Kendrick Lamar, the executive producer for the upcoming and highly anticipated Marvel film, Black Panther, has released the first single from the soundtrack - All the Stars.
 The song is slow to the recognizable SZA tempo style, but has smash lyrics like a typical Lamar track.
 But nothing is typical about these two musical hustlers!
 Get it fam.

 Justin Timberlake is set to take the big stage at this year’s Superbowl Halftime Show and is releasing his next studio album "Man in the Woods", shortly following.
 The first single, Filthy, is a sexy, but safe groove in the realm of JT’s more recent work.
 We are so digging it; the end really has a vibe of its own, for sure.

 17. God Save Our Young Blood - BØRNS & Lana Del Rey

 BØRNS’ new single is very transic and so, the featured Lana Del Rey fits right in with the theme.
 God Save Our Young Blood, is about a new fling and how fast they are moving; which quite frankly, some of us can relate to.